IntelliTect/CodingGuidelines/docs/coding/csharp.md

 - :no_entry: AVOID: publicly exposed nested types.
 The only exception is if the declaration of such a type is unlikely or pertains to an advanced customization scenario.

 ### Flags
 - :heavy_check_mark: CONSIDER: using the default 32-bit integer type as the underlying type of an enum.
-Use a smaller type only if you must do so for interoperability; use a larger type only if you are creating a flags enum with more than 32 flags.
+Use a smaller type only if you must do so for interoperability; use a larger type only if you are creating a flags enum with more than 32 flags.
 - :heavy_check_mark: CONSIDER: providing special values for commonly used combinations of flags.
 - :heavy_check_mark: DO: use powers of 2 to ensure that all flag combinations are represented uniquely.